MultiAdaptive/document/Domicon-WhitePaper-V2.1.md

 2. The user sends the data and commitment to the selected Domicon node and requests the transfer NFT signature
 3. After the user collects enough signatures, the NFT is transferred back to the user

 This completes the submission of the commitment.
-It is worth noting that these two Bitcoin transactions can be submitted to miner in one go.
+It is worth noting that these two Bitcoin transactions can be submitted to the miner in one go.
 These two transactions contain the signatures of the user and multiple broadcast nodes to ensure that the user's data has been received by these nodes.

 ![img](images/bitcoin.png)

 # 6. Conclusion

-This article explains in detail the importance of data availability for Layer2 security, and analyzes the two essential pillars for data availability: data publishing and data storage.
+This article explains in detail the importance of data availability for Layer2 security and analyzes the two essential pillars for data availability: data publishing and data storage.
 Domicon pioneers a revolutionary decentralized network architecture, specifically tailored to empower Layer2 project teams with robust, cost-effective data availability solutions.
 For the Bitcoin and Ethereum ecosystems, Domicon has given detailed solutions that can provide native secure and efficient data availability services for layer2 projects in these ecosystems.

 # Appendix: KZG commitment